Kupittaa Football Stadium

-Veritas Stadion is an association football stadium in Turku, Finland.
+Kupittaa Football Stadium (Kupittaan jalkapallostadion; Kuppis fotbollsstadion), officially Veritas Stadion for sponsorship reasons since 2003, is a football stadium in Turku, Finland.
 It is situated in the district of Kupittaa, in an area dedicated to sporting venues.
-The stadium serves as the home venue for FC Inter Turku and Turun Palloseura playing in Finland's premier football league, the Veikkausliiga.
+The stadium serves as the home venue for the Veikkausliiga side FC Inter Turku, and Ykkösliiga side Turun Palloseura.

 The stadium underwent an expansion in 2009, when a stand with 1,644 seats was built to meet the demands for the UEFA Women's Euro 2009.

 The stadium has a capacity of 9,372 spectators, with 8,072 seats and 1,300 standing places.

-In Veritas Stadion there are two stands opposite to each other.
-The old Olympic stand (Olympiakatsomo) was built for the 1952 Summer Olympics and the new, modern main stand was ready in 2003.
-After that the name of the stadium was changed to Veritas Stadion, having formerly been known simply as the "Kupittaa football stadium" (Kupittaan jalkapallostadion).
+There are two stands opposite to each other.
+The old Olympic stand (Olympiakatsomo) was built for the 1952 Summer Olympics and the new, modern main stand was built in 2003.

-The old Kupittaa Stadium's record attendance was approximately 15,000 spectators for the 1987–88 UEFA Cup match between Turun Palloseura and Italian giants Inter Milan.
-The attendance record of 9,125 spectators was set at a match between Inter Turku and Kuopion Palloseura in 2019.
+The old Kupittaa Stadium's record attendance was approximately 15,000 spectators for the 1987–88 UEFA Cup match between Turun Palloseura and Inter Milan.
+The stadium's attendance record since the 2003 renovation is 9125 spectators, set at a match between Inter Turku and Kuopion Palloseura in 2019.

+The natural grass field was replaced to artificial turf surface in early 2023.